-Operational risk requirements for the first line of defence ("1st LoD"): Risk owners as the 1st LoD have full accountability for their operational risks and manage these against a defined risk specific appetite.
+Operational risk requirements for the 1st LoD: Risk owners as the 1st LoD have full accountability for their operational risks and manage these against a defined risk appetite.

-Operational risk owners are those roles in the Bank whose activities generate - or who are exposed to - operational risks.
-As heads of business divisions and infrastructure functions, they must determine the appropriate organisational structure to identify their operational risk profile, actively manage these risks within their organisation, take business decisions on the mitigation or acceptance of operational risks to ensure they remain within risk appetite, and establish and maintain 1st LoD controls.
+Risk owners are those roles in the bank whose activities generate - or who are exposed to - operational risks.
+As heads of business divisions and infrastructure functions, they must determine the appropriate organizational structure to identify their operational risk profile, actively manage these risks within their organization, take business decisions on the mitigation or acceptance of operational risks to ensure they remain within risk appetite, and establish and maintain 1st LoD controls.

-Operational risk requirements for the second line of defence ("2nd LoD"): Risk Type Controllers ("RTCs") act as the 2nd LoD control functions for all sub-risk types under the overarching risk type "operational risk".
+Operational risk requirements for the 2nd LoD: Risk Type Controllers act as the 2nd LoD control functions for all sub-risk types under the overarching risk type "Operational Risk".